 - Landscape architect, Richard Gibney of Gibney Design group says, “To prevent fire, the grill or any heat-producing appliance should be at least 10′ feet from the house or from any combustible material”.

 - Make sure that the kitchen is lit sufficiently, as well as the surrounding areas such as steps, the patio, pathways, etc.

-- If you plan on running water, gas, and electric to your outdoor kitchen, keep the outdoor kitchen close to the source of the utility.
+- If you plan on running water, gas, and electricity to your outdoor kitchen, keep the outdoor kitchen close to the source of the utility.

 DIY or Buy

 There are many options when it comes to getting your very own outdoor kitchen in Orlando.
-Some people choose the do-it-yourself (DIY) route, while others choose to have either a custom kitchen built for them or purchase a prefabricated kitchen with a built in grill, Paradise Grills skirts the line of custom and “prefab” outdoor kitchens.
-There are some considerations before deciding on which options is best for you.
-Each option has advantages and disadvantages that should be weighed against the answers to your questions when it comes to making anyfinal decisions.
+Some people choose the do-it-yourself (DIY) route, while others choose to have either a custom kitchen built for them or purchase a prefabricated kitchen with a built-in grill, Paradise Grills skirts the line of custom and “prefab” outdoor kitchens.
+There are some considerations before deciding which options are best for you.
+Each option has advantages and disadvantages that should be weighed against the answers to your questions when it comes to making any final decisions.
 Here are the pros and cons of each outdoor kitchen option:

 - Prefabricated – Prefabricated outdoor kitchens tend to give people the best of both worlds, which is why so many people opt for them over the other two choices.
 The cheaper of the three (even though DIY may “cost” less it still costs you time) prefabricated outdoor kitchens can be seen as almost a “pop-up-paradise”.
 These sturdy kitchens are usually designed to be added to other types of bar systems and are virtually able to handle any and all upgrades, such as Paradise Grill’s Flexbuild series, which give the feeling of a truly customized experience.